We can use any Firebase Realtime Database URL as a REST endpoint. All we need

 Create an Account

-First sign up for a free account in the Firebase console.
-A new Firebase app
+First sign up for an account at no cost in the Firebase console.
+A new

 Create a Database